Registration and Assessment

 Australia implemented a national registration, to replace the state registration process, on 1 July 2010.

-New Zealand registration is assessed on a case by case basis and is likely to take several months.
-You should visit the Physiotherapy Board of New Zealand’s website for more information regarding the clinical competencies you are required to demonstrate.
+New Zealand registration is assessed on a case by case basis.
+Physiotherapists applying to the Physiotherapy Board of New Zealand are required to demonstrate clinical competence in all relevant areas.
+It is important to take the time to prepare a comprehensive submission.
+We suggest that you research these requirements on the Physiotherapy Board of New Zealand’s website for more information regarding the competencies to be evaluated.

 Please contact us for more information.